Peugeot 305: Production

 Sales of the 305 were strong in France and most other countries where the car was sold, In Britain, its original competitors were the Ford Cortina MK4, Vauxhall Cavalier MK1 and Morris Marina.
 It was launched around the same time as its key French rival, the Renault 18.
 Later in its production life, it was competing with newer rivals including the Ford Sierra, MK2 Vauxhall Cavalier, Austin Montego, Renault 21, and the British-built Nissan Bluebird.

 In 1979, the 305 won 1979 the What Car?
 Car of the Year in the United Kingdom, although it was largely overlooked by the motoring press for that year's European Car of the Year award, who voted the Chrysler/Simca Horizon as the winner, the Fiat Ritmo/Strada in second place and the Audi 80 in third place.

-Production of saloons ceased in 1988, following the launch of the slightly larger and more powerful Peugeot 405, which proved a much stronger seller in the United Kingdom.
+Production of saloons in France ceased in 1988, following the launch of the slightly larger and more powerful Peugeot 405, which proved a much stronger seller in the United Kingdom.
 Production of 305 estates ceased in 1989 and did not see a direct replacement until the launch of the 306 estate in 1997.
 The three-door Van (Fourgonnette, or Break Service in the home market) continued to be built until June 1990 and was not replaced.
 A total of 86,413 Fourgonnettes were built, making it the least common bodystyle by a substantial margin.

 Although it was a reasonably common sight on Britain's roads throughout the 1980s and until well into the 1990s, just 76 examples of the 305 were reported to be on Britain's roads by February 2016.